 A small chain is placed around the foot of a baby elephant and, like difficult students, they struggle and fight the chain.

 They soon learn they can not bust through the chain and resign to the fact that the chain won't hurt them.
-Mahouts love their elephants
+Mahouts love their elephantsand chains keep their elephants safe.

 Using math games for successful active learning when relief teaching, is a little like chaining elephants.